CleverTap/Analytics_ds_articles/Logistic Regression/README.md

-##This repo contains the R script "Loss.R" to reproduce the examples discussed in the article [A Neat Trick to Increase Robustness of Regression Models](https://blog.clevertap.com/a-neat-trick-to-increase-robustness-of-regression-models/)
+##This repo contains the R script "Logistic.R" to reproduce the examples discussed in the article [A Primer on Logitic Regression : Part I](https://blog.clevertap.com/a-primer-on-logistic-regression-part-i/)

 ###Pre-requisites: